Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 In the context of our formalism the parametrizations (\ref{eq-psiSb})--(\ref{eq-psiD1b}) are interpreted as effective corrections to the radial wave functions of the $\Omega^-$ baryon, which resemble some properties of pQCD in a simplified form.

-The parameters associated with the global fit of the spacelike and timelike data, constrained by the relation (\ref{eqGM3extra}) are presented in Table~\ref{tableParam2}.
-LQ2 is an abbreviation to the large $Q^2$ constraint (\ref{eqGM3extra}).
-The values of chi-square per data point are presented in the last row of Table~\ref{tableChi2} (Fit SL/TL + LQ2).
+The parameters associated with the global fit of the spacelike and timelike data, constrained by the relation (\ref{eqGM3extra}), are presented in Table~\ref{tableParam2}.
+The values of chi square per data point are presented in the last row of Table~\ref{tableChi2} (Fit SL/TL + LQ2).

 The best fit to the data, including the band of variation estimated from the values of $N^2$ is represented in Figs.~\ref{figFF1} and \ref{figFF2} by the orange band.
 The more significant differences to the previous fits can be observed in Fig.~\ref{figFF2} for $G_{E2}$ and $G_{M3}$.
 We recall that, based on the previous discussion, the upper limit of the present estimates is $Q_p^2= 1100$ GeV$^2$.